What is an Escrow?

 Cashier’s Check – Buyers – You need a cashier’s check or a certified check issued by a California financial institution made payable to the title company in the amount given to you by your Escrow Officer.
 A personal check will delay the closing since the title company is required by law to have “good funds” before disbursing funds from the escrow.

-Fire & Hazard Insurance – Buyers – You must have fire and hazard insurance in place before the lender will release any funds to the title company, to fund the loan.
+Hazard Insurance – Buyers – You must have fire and hazard insurance in place before the lender will release any funds to the title company, to fund the loan.
 Complete the form provided and call your insurance agent.
-Once you have spoken to your insurance agent, call the escrow officer or assistant with the insurance agents’ name and phone number so they can be sure the policy complies with tour lender’s requirements.
+Once you have spoken to your insurance agent, call the escrow officer or assistant with the insurance agents’ name and phone number so they can be sure the policy complies with your lender’s requirements.

 Common Ways to Hold Title – Buyers – There are many different ways that you might hold title to your new property.
 You may refer to materials your real estate agent or escrow holder supplies you with or contact your attorney or tax consultant for more specific advice.
 This is a very serious matter and a decision not to be taken lightly.
 You must let your Escrow Officer know so he/she can draw the Grant Deed to your new property.
 “See the Chart Common Ways to Hold Title”

 Signing the Loan Documents – Buyers – After loan documents, your Escrow Officer will return the buyer’s loan documents to the lender for a final review.
-Once the review is completed, the lender will call your Escrow Officer so that necessary final paperwork can be completed to fund your loan documents, record the documents and close escrow.

 Escrow Closing – The escrow closing is the legal transfer of the title to the property from the seller to the buyer.
 Usually the Grant Deed and the Deed of Trust are recorded within one working day of the title company’s receipt of loan funds.

-Final Proceeds Check – Sellers – The proceed check is disbursed as soon as the close of escrow, when the Escrow Officer is able to confirm with the COunty Recorder that the documents have recorded and the legal transfer has occurred.
+Final Proceeds Check – Sellers – The proceed check is disbursed as soon as the close of escrow, when the Escrow Officer is able to confirm with the County Recorder that the documents have recorded and the legal transfer has occurred.
 The proceeds check can be delivered to you or mailed to you.
 It can also be electronically wire transferred (for an additional fee) or you may make arrangements to pick it up at our escrow office.